 A student may withdraw at any time up to the 60% point of the semester; a grade of "W" will be assigned.
 No withdrawals are allowed after that time.
-Exact withdrawal deadline dates are available on our website and posted in the Registration and Records office.
+Exact withdrawal deadline dates are available on our website and posted throughout the campus.